-Soft Measures and Accompanying Equipment investment Action Key Issue addressed by action Desired outcomes Milestones and Indicators Needs Time Frame for Implementation tax office of registration their ICD of choice because Order No.288- 0, 28 th December 2005 stipulates they must send trucks to the ICD closest to where the company was registered creating sub optimum export supply chains. to send trucks to an ICD of their choice.
-Improve the process of obtaining export documents Chambers of Commerce not open seven days each week to issue Certificate of Origin (COO) compared with companies who work 24 hours 7 days each week.
-COO issued by chamber of commerce during longer opening office hours by closing offices later in the day and opening at week ends.
-More exports getting cleared at ICDs and BCPs during early hours and at weekends Creating harmonious working hours between private industry and border control agencies and chambers of commerce; Pilot experiment at the Balti Free Economic Zone; late closing hours and open during weekends Short term Improve the process of obtaining export documents Phytosanitary Service offices open from 08:00am to 17:00pm creating truck congestion at ICDs.
-Exporting companies get access to Phytosanitary Service offices and certificates during longer working hours and at weekends.
-Reduced export truck congestion at ICDs and BCPs; Phytosanitary Service work load spread over more hours; Exporting companies able to meet buyer demands for predictable delivery.
-Creating exporting agency user friendly working hours for exporting companies for example at the Phytosanitary Service; Piloting Phytosanitary Service longer opening office hours and opening at week ends.
+Soft Measures and Accompa nying Equipment investment Action Key Issue addressed by action Desired outcomes Milestones and Indicators Needs Time Frame for Implementation tax office of registration to send trucks to an ICD of their choice.
+Improve the process of obtaining export documents ove the process taining exportChambers of Commerce not openCOO issued by chamber of commerce during longer opening office hours by More exports getting cleared at ICDs and BCPs during early hours and at weekends Creating harmonious working hours between private industry and border control agencies and chambers of commerce; Pilot experiment at the Balti Free Economic Zone; late closing hours and open during weekends Short term Improve the process of obtaining export documents ining export offices open from Phytosanitary Service offices and Reduced export truck congestion at ICDs and BCPs;Creating exporting agency user friendly working hours for exporting companies for example at the Phytosanitary Service; Piloting Phytosanitary Service longer opening office hours and opening at week ends.
 Short term.
 Developing and achieving faster import and export procedures at border Currently lack of information exchange and Joint Customs Controls for example Reducing export and import BCP procedure time.
 MCS meeting with EU DG TAXUD; Reducing export and import procedure time by using information National legislation and Memorandums of Understanding and other legal instruments allowing the Short term.

-Soft Measures and Accompa nying Equipment investment Action Key Issue addressed by action Desired outcomes Milestones and Indicators Needs Time Frame for Implementation crossing points with the EU by introducing information exchange MCS with Romania Customs Service. exchange. development and implementation of Joint Customs Controls and information exchange.
-Increase predictability of import operations Lack of Binding Tariff Information (BTI) for importing companies continuously importing the same product.
-Accurate import declarations with correct HS tariff code numbers-approved by MCS.
-Faster import clearance for importers making imports of same goods using BTI; More predictable import supply chain.
+Soft Measures and Accompanying Equipment investment Action Key Issue addressed by action Desired outcomes Milestones and Indicators Needs Time Frame for Implementation crossing points with the EU by introducing information exchange MCS with Romania Customs Service. exchange. development and implementation of Joint Customs Controls and information exchange.
+Increase predictability of import operations , , , , , , , , , , , , , , , , , , , Faster import clearance for importers making imports of same goods using BTI; More predictable import supply chain.
 MCS introduces BTI for compliant importing companies.
 Short term.
 Review documentation requirements for export and eliminate those that cannot be justified Moldova requires a lot of documents for export and import operations.
 Each document costs time and money to obtain and adds to cost.
 Review programme for documentation completed.
 Moldova meets the benchmark related to import export documents as scheduled.
 Political will to eliminate documents and accept that employment positions need to be eliminated in line with the reduction Start immediately, continuous process.
 Improve competitiveness of the National Railway Company The railway is not able or willing to provide its customers with a competitive price for its services.
 Lower and more transparent tariffs for freight transport services.
 Moldovan railway tariffs for domestic freight are comparable with those of its regional peers.
 Implement the first three EU railway packages.
 Start immediately, to be finalized by 2017.